pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0109.md

 }
 ```

-This seems like a perfectly reasonable test, and it does pass… sometimes.
-If you run it enough
+This seems like a perfectly reasonable test, and it does pass…sometimes.
+If you run it enough times
-times you will eventually get a failure (about 6% of the time).
-This is happening because sometimes
+you will eventually get a failure (about 6% of the time).
+This is happening because sometimes the
-the single `Task.yield()` is not enough for the subscription to the notifications to
+single `Task.yield()` is not enough for the subscription to the notifications to actually start.
+In
-actually start.
-In that case we will post the notification before we have actually subscribed,
-causing a test failure.
+that case we will post the notification before we have actually subscribed, causing a test failure.

-If we wrap the entire test in ``withMainSerialExecutor``, then it will pass deterministically,
+If we wrap the entire test in `withMainSerialExecutor`, then it will pass deterministically, 100% of
-100% of the time:
+the time:

 ```swift
 func testBasics() async {